Imminent Health Hazard – Voluntary Closure Decision Tree

 How to use this template

-- 1. Confirm the hazard, the affected area, and whether the condition requires immediate closure or restricted access before sending the alert.
+- 1. Confirm the hazard, the affected area, and whether the site must close immediately based on safety and health risk.

-- 4. Send the alert through at least one immediate channel such as SMS, voice, or push, and enable acknowledgment or safety check-in if your process requires it.
+- 3. Send the alert through an immediate channel such as SMS, voice, or push, then follow with email or internal posting for documentation.

 Best practices